-Explore the many stories that make up the 2019 Commemoration and be inspired to share their own, here and through social media, learn more about the Virginia History Trails and download the app, and visit Virginia, where history lives.
+Explore the many stories that make up the 2019 Commemoration and be inspired to share your own, here and through social media, learn more about the Virginia History Trails and download the app and visit Virginia, where history lives.

 AE Stories is an opportunity to share your story with the world.
 Whether you wish to share something light-hearted or challenge yourself to dig deeper, each story acts like a prism illuminating our shared history in a full spectrum of experiences.

 To help you get started, consider the prompts below.

 Tell us why commemorating and honoring historic events is important to you, your family or country.

 WHAT DOES DEMOCRACY, DIVERSITY AND/OR OPPORTUNITY MEAN TO YOU?

 Tell us about an impactful experience in your life related to the Commemoration themes of democracy, diversity and opportunity.
 What was that experience like and why do you think it made an impact on you?

 When you think about the Commemoration, the historical events from 1619 in particular, which of those events stands out the most to you and why?
 Please tell us about an experience in your life that relates to one of those events.